SondagesPro/LS-cpVille/README.md

 For user, some helper is done
 - Search on postal code if only number is entered
-- Search on multiple part : example villen asc
+- Search on multiple part : example `villen asc` for Villeneuve d'Ascq

 ## Home page & Copyright